Ultimate Guide For Adding Closed Captions In YouTube Videos

 Dutch, English, French, German, Indonesian, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Turkish, Ukrainian, and Vietnamese all have automatic captions.

-YouTube’s speech recognition technology is always getting better.
-But automatic captions might get the words wrong because of mispronunciations, accents, dialects, or noise in the background.
+YouTube’s speech recognition technology is continually improving.
+However, automatic captions may misinterpret words due to mispronunciations, accents, dialects, or background noise.
 Always look over the automatic captions and fix any parts that aren’t right.

 Here’s how to check automatic captions and change them if necessary: